dagpay/magento-plugin/README.md

 ## Plugin limitations

 * This plugin has been developed to work with Magento 2.
 It will not work for older Magento versions.
-* Current plugin version supports USD & EUR currencies in your Magento store.
-If your store base currency is setup as anything else, the DagPay will return an error and you cannot proceed with payment.
-We are adding support also in the near future for all other currencies.